RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Related Work

-\paragraph{Radar Processing Methods.} Point cloud processing is crucial for 3D perception with LiDAR and radar sensors.
-LiDAR provides rich 3D data, while radar, like that used in nuScenes, mainly offers depth and lateral data, lacking reliable height measurements.
-SECOND \cite{SECOND} introduced a 3D sparse convolutional neural network for LiDAR point cloud processing, using voxel-based representation to extract geometric features and enable spatial encoding.
-PointPillars \cite{PointPillars} collapses the height axis to project point cloud data into a pseudo-image format for faster 2D convolutional processing, sacrificing spatial fidelity and generally underperforming compared to SECOND in detection accuracy.
+\paragraph{Radar Processing Methods.} PC processing is crucial for 3D perception with LiDAR and radar sensors.
+LiDAR provides rich 3D data, while radar mainly offers depth and lateral data, lacking reliable height measurements.
+SECOND \cite{SECOND} introduced a 3D sparse convolutional neural network for LiDAR PC processing, using voxel-based representation to extract geometric features and enable spatial encoding.
+PointPillars \cite{PointPillars} collapses the height axis to project PC data into a pseudo-image format for faster 2D convolutional processing, sacrificing spatial fidelity and generally underperforming compared to SECOND in detection accuracy.
 PillarNet \cite{PillarNet} aggregates points into 2D BEV-aligned pillar structures and applies sparse convolutions, balancing efficiency with enhanced feature extraction.
-These methods require: (1) point-to-voxel (or pillar) collection to discretize the sparse input space, and (2) sparse convolutional operations for efficient processing.
+These methods require: (1) point-to-voxel collection to discretize the sparse input space, and (2) sparse convolutional operations for efficient processing.
 These operations depend on hardware-specific optimizations in specialized libraries for deployment.